isopod-cloud/chasm/README.md

 docker pull isopod/chasm:main
 ```

-**Windows users should use docker from inside WSL.
-How to use [Docker Desktop in WSL](https://docs.docker.com/desktop/wsl/).
-How to [install WSL](https://learn.microsoft.com/en-us/windows/wsl/install)**

 _Don't have docker installed?
 Install Docker Desktop On [Mac](https://docs.docker.com/desktop/install/mac-install/), [Windows](https://docs.docker.com/desktop/install/windows-install/), or [Linux](https://docs.docker.com/desktop/install/linux-install/)._

+### Windows users only - WSL docker quickstart

+**Windows users should use docker from inside WSL.
+Follow these quick steps if you use windows.**

+1. install a distro:

+    ```sh
+    wsl --install -d Ubuntu
+    ```

+2. Ensure the WSL version is 2

+    ```sh
+    wsl --set-version 2 Ubuntu
+    ```

+3. Set to default disto

+    ```sh
+    wsl --set-default Ubuntu
+    ```

+4. In Docker Desktop, go to Resources, WSL Integration and make sure the checkbox for Enable Integration with my default WSL distro is checked.

+5. Open an Ubuntu WSL prompt (Windows Key+R, then enter WSL, then click Run).
+Do everything from here like you're on Linux.

+More resources if you get stuck: How to use [Docker Desktop in WSL](https://docs.docker.com/desktop/wsl/), How to [install WSL](https://learn.microsoft.com/en-us/windows/wsl/install)

 ### Installing and configuring cloud CLIs